jstz-dev/jstz/docs/quick_start.md

 1. Create an account in the dev wallet by clicking the extension icon and then clicking **Generate account**.

+6. In the **Network** drop-down list, select `http://localhost:8933`, which is the address of the local sandbox.

 Now when you click the extension, it shows your account.
 This account is managed by the extension and is not linked to the account that you used to call the smart function on the command line.